Globular cluster: Hertzsprung–Russell diagrams

 Hertzsprung–Russell diagrams (H–R diagrams) of globular clusters allow astronomers to determine many of the properties of their populations of stars.
-An H–R diagram is a graph of a large sample of stars plotting their absolute magnitude (their luminosity, or brightness measured from a standard distance), as a function of their color index.
+A H–R diagram is a graph of a large sample of stars plotting their absolute magnitude (their luminosity, or brightness measured from a standard distance), as a function of their color index.
 The color index, roughly speaking, measures the color of the star; positive color indices indicate a reddish star with a cool surface temperature, while negative values indicate a bluer star with a hotter surface.
-Stars on an H–R diagram mostly lie along a roughly diagonal line sloping from hot, luminous stars in the upper left to cool, faint stars in the lower right.
+Stars on a H–R diagram mostly lie along a roughly diagonal line sloping from hot, luminous stars in the upper left to cool, faint stars in the lower right.
 This line is known as the main sequence and represents the primary stage of stellar evolution.
 The diagram also includes stars in later evolutionary stages such as the cool but luminous red giants.

-Constructing an H–R diagram requires knowing the distance to the observed stars to convert apparent into absolute magnitude.
+Constructing a H–R diagram requires knowing the distance to the observed stars to convert apparent into absolute magnitude.
 Because all the stars in a globular cluster have about the same distance from Earth, a color–magnitude diagram using their observed magnitudes looks like a shifted H–R diagram (because of the roughly constant difference between their apparent and absolute magnitudes).
 This shift is called the distance modulus and can be used to calculate the distance to the cluster.
-The modulus is determined by comparing features (like the main sequence) of the cluster's color–magnitude diagram to corresponding features in an H–R diagram of another set of stars, a method known as spectroscopic parallax or main-sequence fitting.
+The modulus is determined by comparing features (like the main sequence) of the cluster's color–magnitude diagram to corresponding features in a H–R diagram of another set of stars, a method known as spectroscopic parallax or main-sequence fitting.